frazierjason/N1mmCommands-TouchPortal/README.md

 # N1MM Commands for Touch Portal
 ### by Jason Frazier W7DM

+(Stream Deck plugin coming in the future, see my other projects)

 This TouchPortal plugin integrates the N1MM Logger+ app by Tom Wagner N1MM, allowing the user to create buttons in TouchPortal that issue macros, transmit content that can also contain macros, and perform limited commands in the Entry